Overview

 |---|---|---|

-| Encoding Method | Incremental counting + distance-coded reference | Absolute position encoding |
+| Encoding method | Incremental counting + distance-coded reference | Absolute position encoding |

-| Position on Power-up | Reference travel required (<30 degrees) | Immediately known |
+| Position at power-up | Reference travel required (<30°) | Immediately known |

-| Measuring Ring Height | 10 mm | 14 mm |
+| Measuring ring height | 10 mm | 14 mm |

-| Maximum Accuracy | +/-2 um arc length | +/-1 um arc length |
+| Maximum accuracy | ±2 μm arc length | ±1 μm arc length |

 Connection to Control System